 - 6. Describe how various signals are transmitted (including second messenger pathways), regulated, and terminated.
 (USMLE 26) - 7.
 Define homeostasis, give examples of positive and negative feedback and feed-forward mechanisms in the context of physiology and distinguish between the concepts of steady-state and equilibrium.
 (USMLE 6, 11) - 8.
 Describe the major fluid compartments of the body and calculate volumes of the intracellular and extracellular compartments and the total body water.
 (USMLE 219) - 9.
 List the factors that influence diffusion of a small molecule: a) in solution and b) across a membrane and distinguish between diffusion and flux.
 (USMLE 219) - 10.
 Compare and contrast osmotic and hydrostatic pressure, distinguish between osmolarity, osmolality and tonicity, calculate approximate osmotic strengths and predict the effect of solutions of differing osmotic strengths on cell volume.
 (USMLE 219) - 11.
 Distinguish between penetrating and non-penetrating solutes.
 (USMLE 219) - 12.
 Describe different fluid replacement solutions and give examples of situations in which these might be used.
 (USMLE 219) - 13.
 Describe how the principles of diffusion apply to charged solutes, compare and contrast diffusion potentials and reversal potentials and calculate the reversal potentials for ions using the Nernst equation.
-(USMLE 76, 219)

-- 14. Describe the role of the Na^+/K^+ ATPase in the generation of the membrane potential and in the maintenance of cell volume.
+(USMLE 76, 219) - 14.
+Describe the role of the Na+/K+ ATPase in the generation of the membrane potential and in the maintenance of cell volume.
 (USMLE 11, 76) - 15.
 Distinguish between channels and pores, passive and facilitated diffusion and primary and secondary active transport and give examples of each.
 (USMLE 11) - Compare and contrast the pathways and fates of cytosolic proteins versus proteins synthesized at the endoplasmic reticulum and destined for the secretory pathway.
 (USMLE 11) - 17.
 Describe processing, sorting and trafficking of proteins as they progress through the secretory pathway and explain how a cell recognizes proteins that are destined for degradation.
 (USMLE 11) - 18.
 Describe the organization and function of cytoskeletal elements.
 (USMLE 11) - 19.
 Describe apical and basolateral specializations, including location and function of each.
 (USMLE 11) - 20.
 Describe the specialized junctions involved in cell communication, cell-to-cell adhesion and cell-to-matrix interactions.
 (USMLE 11) - 21.
 Explain the components and mechanisms of the cell cycle, including checkpoints and regulation of progression through the stages, and recognize the components and regulation of apoptosis.
 (USMLE 8, 9) - 22.
 Describe the movement of ions during an action potential.
 (USMLE 76)

-- 1. Integrate general pathology, immunology, and pharmacology principles. - 2.
-Build a repository of knowledge scientifically and clinically relevant to medical practice. - 3.
-Obtain knowledge, skills, and experiences necessary for your future success as a health professional. - 4.
+- 1. Integrate general pathology, microbiology, immunology, and pharmacology principles. - 2.
+Build a repository of knowledge scientifically and clinically relevant to medical practice.

+- 3. Obtain knowledge, skills, and experiences necessary for your future success as a health professional. - 4.
 Develop and strengthen critical thinking and problem solving skills. - 5.
-Promote the development of self-directed learning, group learning, and life-long learning skills.
+Promote the development of self-directed learning, group learning, and life-long learning skills. - 6.
+Define the core elements of clinical reasoning when presented with a clinical case. - 7.
+Obtain and interpret vital signs when encountering a patient. - 8.
+Perform a patient interview to obtain a basic history when encountering a patient. - 9.
+Demonstrate effective communication skills when interacting with patients and colleagues.